 With the exception of the property owner, whoever conducts the inspection must

-1) attend a County-approved course that explains how to comply with the new ordinance and 2) obtain an official certificate of completion of the training.
+attend a County-approved course that explains how to conduct a rental inspection.
+RHA offers two courses: one for single-family properties (1 to 3 units) and one for multifamily properties (4 or more units).
+Enroll in the appropriate course.
+If you inspect both single-family and multifamily, enroll in the multifamily course.
 Only the property owner may conduct an inspection without attending the certification course.
 RHA is the only organization approved by the County of Sacramento to provide this training.